verboompj/arc_kubernetes/arc_for_azure_migrate.md

 Fort this demo I will deploy a new Log Analytics workspace just for the 2 VM's and we will explore some tables and run som KQL queries to extract the data we need in order to create a Azure Migrate Assessment and Business Case.

+We will enable VM Insigts, a custom DCR, (optional) the Dependency AGent and run KQL queries.

 To keep it lean and mean, i will be using Public Endpoints for all Azure Services, and Europe as my service and data boundry.

 ### Hardware Setup